 Norwood’s popularity in his congressional district was inarguable.
 Despite redistricting in 1996 and 2002, he never received less than 52.3% of the vote (in 1996), and received over 60% of the vote five times, including twice over seventy percent.
 His reelection in 2006, unfortunately was his last.

 With Norwood’s passing, Governor Perdue will be required, by the end of next week, to submit to Secretary of State Karen Handel a proposed date, at least thirty days away, for a special election.
-There are countless names being mentioned as potential candidates for that seat, although
+There are countless names being mentioned as potential candidates for that seat, although all but one have been smart enough not to announce their candidacy yet, instead opting to wait out of respect for Dr. Norwood and his family.

 The show, as they say, will go on in the 10th Congressional District, and in the US House of Representatives.
 However, it will be a bit less warm and a bit less colorful for the loss of this great man.
 Conservatives this week lost an icon and a champion of their cause and their values; more importantly, though, the Norwoods lost a beloved family member, and many, many more around Georgia and around the country lost a dear, dear friend.